 International agricultural research for rural development

-Title: Advisory Service on Agricultural Research for Development (BEAF) Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ) Country: Worldwide Overall term: 2012 to 2022
+Title: Fund International Agricultural Research (FIA) Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ) Country: Worldwide Overall term: 2012 to 2024

-The priority issues for funding of international agricultural research are:
+The priority areas for the funding of agricultural research include:

 Cultivating more nutritious crop varieties that produce a higher yield and are also resistant to extreme environmental conditions

 Developing adapted technologies and farming methods that conserve soil, water and biodiversity

 Preserving agrobiodiversity in 12 seed and gene banks

 2. Advisory services and policy agenda-setting: The project supports the German Federal Ministry for Economic Cooperation and Development (BMZ) in shaping Germany’s contributions to international agricultural research and adopting a position in respect of current developments.
 FIA is also a member of the European Initiative for Agricultural Research for Development (EIARD).

 3. Staff development: Together with the Centre for International Migration and Development (CIM), the project facilitates the placement of European experts in international research centres.
 The Task Force on Scaling team is working on the challenge of disseminating innovative technologies and methods and getting them used in practice.
 Selected Master’s students are given the opportunity to spend a period of time conducting research at one of the institutes, coordinated by the Council for Tropical and Subtropical Agricultural Research (ATSAF).

 The findings and products of agricultural research help to improve nutrition and the livelihoods of many smallholders.
 Projects completed in 2020 achieved the following results: